couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-3100-hello.markdown

 ### Step 3: Add the Hello Couchbase Lite code

-The code added in this step is explained in a later section, [Hello Couchbase Lite walkthrough](#hello-couchbase-lite-walkthrough).

 1. Open the **HCAppDelegate.m** file.

 2. Add the following code to the #import section: